ansys/pyansys-dev-guide/doc/source/how-to/deprecating.rst

       Thank you to everyone who contributed, used, or supported this project!

-   This issue will serve as a permanent record of the deprecation and provide users with necessary information about alternatives.
+   This issue serves as a permanent record of the deprecation and provide users with necessary information about alternatives.

    Make sure to pin the issue to the top of the repository so that it is easily visible to users.